Tape head: Cross-field heads

 Instead of feeding both the bias signal and the audio signal into the same recording head, a few brands of audio tape recorder, notably Tandberg, Akai and its US cousin Roberts, used a separate bias head on the opposite side of the tape from the recording head; this system was termed cross-field.

 Head materials

 Record and replay heads are traditionally made of soft iron (the softness is an essential requisite for good record and replay characteristics).
 This material features extremely good electro-acoustical properties, but wears away fairly rapidly with a consequent deterioration of performance.
-Some higher end recorders featured heads made from ferrite, which features excellent electro-acoustical properties while being a very hard material which resists wear.
+Some higher-end recorders featured heads made from ferrite, which features excellent electro-acoustical properties while being a very hard material that resists wear.
 Its two main disadvantages are that it is brittle and easily damaged, and that it has a much higher noise output due to the Barkhausen effect.
-In more recent years, more exotic materials have appeared, some involving ceramics, which offer the best of both of the traditional materials.
+In more recent years, more exotic materials have appeared, some involving ceramics, which offer the best of both traditional materials.